Scholarship application deadline is October 21, 2018

 Scholarship Frequently Asked Questions

-Yes, you can.
-The scholarship application allows you to list 3 possible scholarship options, in order of priority.
+Yes, you can, if the session offers more than one course.
+The scholarship application allows you to list 3 possible scholarship options, in order of priority, when sessions contain more than 1 course.
 That means that if you pick a scholarship as your top priority, and you score high enough, you will get your first priority if no one else has scored higher than you on your essay.
 Do NOT submit more than one essay.

 You do not have to apply for a course before sending in your scholarship application.
 However, if you wait until knowing the final results of the scholarship in order to apply, there may not be space in the course you are wanting to attend – and that depends on the course itself.
 So you would be taking a bit of a risk with reserving a spot in the course.
 So our advice is this: if you are certain you want to attend, but would like to try your hand at the scholarship anyway, you should register for the course and send in the scholarship application also.
 Then, if you do win the scholarship, we will refund you your entire down payment.